Natanael Siringoringo: Sulut United

 In 2020, Siringoringo signed for Sulut United. due to the COVID-19 pandemic the 2020 Liga 2 season was cancelled.
-Siringoringo would left the club in 2021, without making a single appearance.
+Siringoringo would leave the club in 2021, without making a single appearance.

 Kelantan

 On 12 February 2021, it was confirmed that Siringoringo had signed for Malaysia Premier League club Kelantan.
 It was revealed that he has signed a three-year contract.

-2021 season

 On 9 March, Siringoringo made his debut, by coming on as a substitute during a 2–1 league win against FAM-MSN Project.
 He also assisted the second goal.
 Four-days later, on 13 March, Siringoringo made his first start and assisted against PDRM as his team won 2–1.
 Siringoringo scored his first goal for The Red Warriors on 10 April, during a league match against Kuching City.

 On 27 September, Siringoringo started against Malaysia Super League giants Johor Darul Ta'zim in the Malaysia Cup.
 The match result was a defeat with a score of 2–0.
 On 11 August, Siringoringo scored two-goals in Derby Kelantan against Kelantan United, helping his team win 3–1.
 On 30 September he scored a goal in a 2–2 draw against Sabah in the Malaysia Cup.

-2022 season

 On 5 March, Siringoringo netted his first goal of the season during a 2–1 victory against Johor Darul Ta'zim II in the league match opener.

 Loan to Dewa United

 On 9 June 2022, Kelantan announced a loan move of Siringoringo to Indonesian club Dewa United.
 It was reported both parties has agreed to pay transfer loan fee by Dewa United.
 Siringoringo was loaned for the first half of the 2022–23 Liga 1 season.
 He finally made his debut on 24 June, in the 2022 Indonesia President's Cup against Persis Solo as his team drew 1–1.

 On 25 July, Siringoringo made his league debut and scored the winning goal in a 3–2 victory against Persis.
 On 14 January 2022, Siringoringo scored in 84th minute and saved Dewa United from losing to Persis Solo, score draw 1–1.

+Barito Putera

+On 6 November 2023, Siringoringo signed for Barito Putera for an undisclosed fee.
+On 6 February 2024, Siringoringo scored his first goal for Barito Putera against his former club Dewa United in a 2–2 draw.